-If during your time here in America, you are unsure about a word, why not ask?
+If you are unsure about a word, why not ask?
 Most Americans will understand if you don’t immediately use and understand slang and idioms.
 The best way to comprehend new words is to ask.
 You will be making friends as you learn colorful words and phrases.
 Please, do not be embarrassed!
 Most Americans are impressed that you know more than one language.
 The thought of coming to your native country and taking classes would be overwhelming to most.
 Most Americans will enjoy helping you learn the language and will find your questions interesting or entertaining.

 Below is a brief overview of some common American slang you could encounter while studying in America.
 These words are not bad words or swear words, they are common American slang words that are acceptable in conversation.